ResearchandDestroy/DorXNG/README.md

 Checking Tor Connectivity..
 {"IsTor":true,"IP":"<tor-exit-node>"}
 ```
-If you see anything other than that, or if you start to see `HTTP/500` response codes coming back from the SearXNG monitor script, kill the Docker container and spin up a new one.
+If you see anything other than that, or if you start to see `HTTP/500` response codes coming back from the SearXNG monitor script (STDOUT in the container), kill the Docker container and spin up a new one.

-There really isn't a reason to run a ton of these containers (yet... 😉).
-While running multiple we use eight instances.
-See: [server.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/server.lst)
+There really isn't a reason to run a ton of these containers...
+Yet... 😉 How many you run really depends on what you're doing.
+Each container uses approximately `1.25GBs` of RAM.

+Running one container works perfectly fine.
+Running multiple is nice because each has its own Tor curcuit thats refreshing every 10 seconds.

+When running `--serverlist` mode disable the `--timeout` feature so there is no delay between requests (default delay is 4 seconds).

+Just keep in mind that the more containers you run the more memory you will need.
+This goes for deep recursion too...

+The more recursions your command goes through the more memory the process will consume.
+You may come back to find your command has crashed with a `Killed` error message.
+If this happens your machine ran out of memory and killed the process.
+Not to worry though...
+Your database file is still good. 👍👍

 The included [query.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/query.lst) file is every dork that currently exists on the [Google Hacking Database
 ](https://www.exploit-db.com/google-hacking-database).
 See: [ghdb_scraper.py](https://github.com/opsdisk/pagodo/blob/master/ghdb_scraper.py)